Default language.

 The totals are links to:

-• list views, the Model Definition List:
+• list views, for example, the Model Definition List:

 ModelDefinitionList.png